For B2B businesses and marketers, LinkedIn is the “holy grail” of social media platforms.

 2. Follow Influencers & Companies in Your Industry

 On the other hand, you can follow the top influencers in your industry and read their articles, learn from them and comment on their posts.

 This will help them recognize you as an active member of their community, and they will be more likely to follow back.

-Pro tip: Use tools such as SparkToro, BuzzSumo or Social Mention to find influencers in your industry who are talking about your products or services, then reach out directly to them via private message or email.
-(Which you can use LeadDelta for if you’re connected through LinkedIn)
+Pro tip: Use tools such as SparkToro, BuzzSumo, or Social Mention to find influencers in your industry who are talking about your products or services, then reach out directly to them via private message or email.
+(Use LeadDelta if you’re connected through LinkedIn)

 To Wrap Up

 These B2B LinkedIn marketing strategies above work best once you implement them packed together.